marcrawson/Bussin/README.md

 ### Real-time bus monitering and forecasting

-Introducing Bussin'

-Introducing the ultimate solution for frustrated commuters everywhere: BusTracker, the app that predicts the arrival time of city buses using state-of-the-art machine learning algorithms!
+Introducing solution for frustrated commuters everywhere: Bussin', the app that predicts the arrival times of BC Transit city buses using machine learning.
 Say goodbye to the uncertainty of public transportation and hello to a stress-free commute.
-Whether you're running late for work or just trying to avoid standing in the rain, BusTracker has got you covered with real-time updates and accurate predictions.
-Download now and experience the future of transportation!
+Whether you're running late for work or just trying to avoid standing in the rain, Bussin' has got you covered with real-time updates and accurate predictions, even days in advance.
+Use Bussin' and experience the future of transportation.

 ### Machine-learning pseudocode